Projects

 It had an editor though, in which you were able to build tile maps and add custom tiles, with an orthographic visualization of the tile etc. And I learnt what mip-maps are and how to generate them, because the artifacts were just too horrible.

 My brother back then was using some very basic ray casting game engine to make astoundingly cool little games and I hoped to build something nicer for him, tailored to his needs.
-I must have gotten cought up in premature optimization.
+I must have gotten caught up in premature optimizations…

 Lego Minifigure Blender Rig